Independent, small batch production.

 We attempted to upcycle debris and harmful plastics which eventually degrade into microplastics into our footwear.
 We spent 1 ½ years working with municipalities, fab labs, city officials, and recycling companies, and are still working on it.
 The "closed loop economy" at least for the vast majority of footwear is today still inexistent.
 Recycling is a viable step towards a more sustainable ecosystem, but certainly is not the final answer.

 Of the roughly 21 billion pairs of shoes made in 2011 only an estimated 10% could be recovered for either reuse or recycling.
 By incorporating recycled plastics we feared we were only prolonging the use of harmful plastics before they either went back into landfill, or ended up in the ocean as microplastics.
-The opposite of what we wanted.
 We became increasingly concerned about myopic solutions that inadvertently perpetuate an unsustainable cycle of plastic use, be that, recycled or upcycled.

 Beyond this, if the energy consumption and processes used to upcycle these harmful plastics didn’t coincide with our objective of a more sustainable approach, it felt dishonest to ourselves and our customers.